More

 |

-When investing (or trading) in shares in any share market, there
+When investing (or trading) in equities (or shares) in any

-are many to choose from.
-In the Australian share market
+equity market, there are many candidates to choose from.
+In the

-Many investors and traders will firstly compile a list of
+Many investors and traders might firstly compile a list of

 equities which they will call their own "stock universe".
 Then